-Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such B as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
-Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and i protocol version of the managed device.
-Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal a mode.
-Request Screen Refresh Refreshes the viewing window. \$3 Disconnect Alt+F4 Closes the remote session. × Switch Display Switches the display on a managed device with multiple 5 8 monitors. - This option is disabled for Remote Diagnostics session.
-For more information, see Section 1.3.13, "Switch Display," on page 18
+Option Shortcut Key Functionality Connection Options Allows you to configure various session parameters such 6 as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
+Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and ï protocol version of the managed device.
+Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode.
+Request Screen Refresh Refreshes the viewing window.
+S Disconnect Alt+F4 Closes the remote session. × Switch Display Switches the display on a managed device with multiple S an monitors.
+3 This option is disabled for Remote Diagnostics session.
+Fo more information, see Section 1.3.13, "Switch Display," or page 18

-Option Shortcut Key Functionality ZENworks Chat Ctrl+Alt+Shift+H The ZENworks Chat feature provides chat capability during a remote session.
+Option Shortcut Key Functionality ZENworks Chat Ctrl+Alt+Shift+H The ZENworks Chat feature provides chat capability 티 during a remote session.
 It allows you to communicate with the user and other administrators who are connected to the Remote Management session.
 It is enabled only when either a Remote Control or a Remote View session is initiated.
 After the remote session is complete, you can access the chat log from the following location: %appdata%\novell\ZENworks\Remote Management\chats Session recording Records the Remote View session.
+NOTE: This option is enabled only if the Allow remote operator to record a session option is selected on the Remote Management General Settings page.